Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Characteristic-kernel constructions for random objects

-and proposes a \emph{weak conditional Fr\'echet mean} by replacing the full conditional expectation with its orthogonal projection onto the RKHS \(\cH^{(k)}\) associated with a kernel \(k\); see \citesuppl{Bhattacharjeeetal2025} for the complete construction.
+\cite{Bhattacharjeeetal2025} recently introduced the \emph{weak conditional Fr\'echet mean}, which replaces the full conditional expectation with its orthogonal projection onto an RKHS \(\cH^{(k)}\).
+They established that this weak mean coincides with the standard conditional Fr\'echet mean if \(\cH^{(k)}+\bbR\) is dense in \(L^2(P_X)\).

-They identify a sufficient condition under which the weak conditional Fr\'echet mean coincides with the conditional Fr\'echet mean: namely, that \(\cH^{(k)}\) is dense in \(L^2\left(P_X\right)\) modulo constants.
-In particular, \citetsuppl[Corollary~4]{Bhattacharjeeetal2025} states that, if \(\cH^{(k)}\) is dense in \(L^2(P_X)\) modulo constants, then weak and full conditional Fr\'echet mean coincide.

-To support the density requirement on metric spaces, \citesuppl{Bhattacharjeeetal2025} point to the construction of \emph{cc-universal} kernels in \citesuppl{Zhangetal2024}.
-While cc-universality ensures uniform density on every compact subset of the response space (and yields rich scalarization families in that setting), cc-universality on a non-compact predictor domain does \emph{not}, in general, imply \(L^2\)-density modulo constants for a given \(P_X\) unless one additionally assumes compact support of \(P_X\) \citepsuppl{Sriperumbuduretal2011}.
-Thus, cc-universality alone is insufficient to guarantee the required \(L^2\)-density on general non-compact predictor spaces.

-An alternative and more direct route is to impose that the predictor kernel \(k\) be \emph{characteristic}.
-For any bounded measurable positive-definite kernel, \citetsuppl[Proposition~5]{Fukumizuetal2009} establishes the equivalence

-so that the "\(L^2\) modulo constants" is achieved uniformly over all \(P\), without any compact-support assumption.
-Consequently, a characteristic predictor kernel furnishes a \emph{support-free} sufficient condition under which the weak and the full conditional Fr\'echet means coincide, matching precisely the identification needed by \citesuppl{Bhattacharjeeetal2025}.

-The characteristic kernels we construct on metric spaces provide the exact \(L^2\)-density (modulo constants) required for the equality of weak and full conditional Fr\'echet means, and hence are directly applicable to Fr\'echet regression in the sense of \citesuppl{Bhattacharjeeetal2025}.